 This was followed in 2004 by The Floating Book, in which a chorus of characters relates the perilous beginning of the print industry in Venice.
 The book explores the translation of raw emotion into saleable merchandise from the points of view of poets, editors, publishers – and their lovers.
 A London Arts award winner, The Floating Book was also selected as a WH Smith ‘Read of the Week’.

-The Remedy, a literary murder–mystery set against the background of the quack medicine industry in the eighteenth century, was long–listed for the 2005 Orange Prize for Fiction, and The Book of Human Skin, published in 2010 by Bloomsbury in the UK and by Penguin in Canada, was featured on Channel 4’s TV Book Club in August 2011.
+The Remedy, a literary murder–mystery set against the background of the quack medicine industry in the eighteenth century, was long–listed for the 2005 Orange Prize for Fiction.

-The True & Splendid History of the Harristown Sisters, a novel about hair and medicine, was published in summer 2014 by Bloomsbury in both the UK and USA.
+The True & Splendid History of the Harristown Sisters, a novel about hair and betrayal, was published in summer 2014 by Bloomsbury in both the UK and USA.

-Lovric combines her fiction work with editing, designing and producing literary anthologies including her own translations of Latin and Italian poetry.
+Lovric has combined her fiction work with editing, designing and producing literary anthologies including her own translations of Latin and Italian poetry.
 Her book Love Letters was a New York Times best–seller.

-She has reviewed for publications including The Times and writes travel articles about Venice.
+She has reviewed for publications including The Times and writes travel articles about Venice, campaigning against the cruise–ships and tourist monoculture.
 She has also featured in several BBC radio documentaries about Venice, and appeared in BBC TV’s Great Continental Railway Journeys with Michael Portillo.
-She blogs regularly on the Scattered Authors’ Society website An Awfully Big Blog Adventure and the English Writers in Italy website.
 She is one of twenty-eight writers of historical fiction who contribute to The History Girls blog every month.

 Read more on the Interviews page.